Szybet/niAudio/inkbox.md

 This guide could also help you port InkBox to another device.

+### *note for tux-linux, look at "\*" points*

+The "From inkbox repo" points are easier, and will work for 100%.
+"From source" is dedicated to understand the automated process, to know whot changes are made to make inkbox working

 ### For errors, check [links.md](https://github.com/Szybet/kobo-nia-audio/blob/main/links.md) and the Fixes section

 Here is the copy of the discord chat as of 25.02.2022